 Impact on industrial and other user communities

-The guidelines developed in this project will be made available to calibration laboratories.
-It is expected that these laboratories will then be able provide a service to end-users for continuous and dynamic force calibration traceable to the SI.
-Dissemination of traceability from NMIs for continuous and dynamic force measurement will provide access to improved capabilities for national and accredited laboratories in Europe and support consistency in measurement capabilities.
-PTB will introduce the two measurement traceability chains for continuous and dynamic force calibration into their calibration services.
-This will benefit industrial companies concerned with new material technologies such as the aviation and civil engineering industries as well as renewable energies that rely on such calibration services.
-This will be immediate through the involvement of industries and laboratories in the stakeholder committee.
-Information on the calibration services will be disseminated via accredited bodies (for force) in Europe, calibration laboratories or, in Germany, via the Deutsche Kalibrierdienst (DKD) committee of experts for force.
-To facilitate uptake of the project’s outputs there will be considerable engagement with industrial stakeholders including manufacturers of force measuring devices and material testing machines and test stands as well as end users and calibration laboratories.
-This will enable them to confidently demonstrate the performance of their products and ensure they remain internationally competitive.
-A stakeholder committee will also be established to ensure the project is aligned with industrial needs.
-In addition, workshops will be held to share project outputs and engage with the target user communities.
+In the first month of the project, a Stakeholder Committee was established.
+At the last meetings of bodies such as the national standards development organisations before the project started, the planned project was presented to a wide range of end-users such as accredited laboratories.
+The guidelines developed in this project will be made available to these calibration laboratories.
+It is expected that these laboratories will then be able to offer end users a service for continuous and dynamic force calibration traceable to the SI.
+The dissemination of traceability of NMIs for continuous and dynamic force measurement will provide national and accredited laboratories in Europe with access to improved capabilities and support consistency of measurement capabilities.
+PTB will introduce the two traceability chains for continuous and dynamic force calibration into its calibration services.
+This will benefit industrial companies dealing with new materials technologies, such as the aerospace and construction industries as well as renewable energies which depend on such calibration services.
+This will be done directly through the participation of industrial companies and laboratories in the Stakeholder Committee.
+Information about the calibration services will be disseminated via accredited bodies (for Kraft) in Europe, calibration laboratories or in Germany via the Expert Committee for Kraft of the German Calibration Service (DKD).
+In order to facilitate the uptake of the results of the project, there will be a significant engagement with industrial stakeholders, including manufacturers of force measurement equipment and materials testing machines and test benches as well as end-users and calibration laboratories.
+This will enable them to confidently demonstrate the performance of their products and ensure that they remain internationally competitive.
+A Stakeholder Committee will also be established to ensure that the project is aligned with industry needs.
+In addition, workshops will be held to share project results and connect with the target user communities.

 Impact on the metrology and scientific communities